-Vegetarian stuffed shells filled with ricotta cheese, cremini mushrooms, and Swiss chard.
+These vegetarian stuffed shells are filled with creamy ricotta cheese, savory cremini mushrooms, and Swiss chard.
+Yum!

 - 1 tablespoon olive oil

-- 1 bunch (about 8 ounces) Swiss chard, stems discarded and leaves coarsely chopped
+- 1 bunch Swiss chard about 8 ounces, stems discarded and leaves coarsely chopped

 - 2 teaspoons Italian seasoning

 - 1 ½ cups marinara sauce divided, store bought or homemade